danielwestendorf/get_schwifty/README.md

 ```

-Lastly, we need to tell the app where to render this chunk of HTML.
-GetSchwifty uses a similar routing syntax to Rails routes of `cablecontrollername#action`.
+Lastly, we need to tell the app where to render this chunk of HTML. get_schwifty uses a similar routing syntax to Rails routes of `cablecontrollername#action`.

 ```erb
 # app/views/yourpage.html.erb